← Back to SE Blog

 Postmortem Follow-Up

 The issue stemmed from a development patch pushed without full regression testing.
-A recursive SQL query caused the server to crash under load — and since the EC2 instance couldn’t recover automatically, it would’ve stayed down.
+A recursive SQL query caused the server to crash under load.
+Since the EC2 instance could not recover automatically, it would have stayed down.
 But thanks to our automation, Lambda rebooted it within seconds.

 SE Takeaways